 Mevan Babakar - Trustee

-Mevan runs Level Up, a mentoring program that connects UK tech professionals with early career developers in Iraq and Syria.
+Before Full Fact, Mevan helped launch the UK’s first ever National Voter Registration Day which has registered millions of young people to vote.
+In 2020 Mevan launched Level Up, a voluntary mentoring program that connects UK tech professionals with early career developers in Iraq and Syria.

-Born in Baghdad to Kurdish parents before fleeing Iraq and settling in the UK, Mevan was featured in the New York Times when she took a two-month sabbatical in 2019 to retrace the steps she took as a child.
+Born in Baghdad, Iraq, to Kurdish parents her family fled Saddam Hussein’s genocide of the Kurds in the early 90s.
+Mevan was featured in the New York Times when she took a two-month sabbatical in 2019 to retrace the steps she took as a child refugee.

 Keith Felton - Trustee & Treasurer